 I tend to bypass traditional publishers because I cannot trust them to see my work’s merit or to treat me fairly.
 If a traditional publisher sees my merit and wishes to treat me fairly, I welcome that.

 If one wishes to argue that my work lacks merit, one is welcome to read it and explain why it lacks merit.
-Anything less is just laziness, insulting the work without bothering to support assertions.
+Anything less is worse than laziness, it’s logical fallacy.
+Saying something is bad without reading it but attacking the means of publication is an attempt to deceive by distracting attention away from the work itself.

 My friend author Ryan Z. Dawson says, “If people won’t read authors whose names aren’t well-known even if they personally know those authors and their struggles, then it’s their loss.
 They miss out on amazing stories.
 That’s on one hand.
 On the other hand, such people don’t care about reading anyway.
 They only wave books as tribal colors.”

-For those unwilling trust my judgement, I provide this list of my works that have been published by others.
+For those unwilling to trust my own judgement of my own works, I provide this list of my works that have been published by others.
 Of course I don’t know, but it would seem to me that having five different fiction and nonfiction pieces published by four different publishers validates my own assessment of my work.
 That said, I invite you to decide on the merits of my work for yourself.

 Robert Peate’s publishing history: